alimaryam10/PhilMoralPsych-Lab-Resources/docs/data-analysis/data-cleaning-101.md

 # Data cleaning checklist

+- [ ] You have set.seed( ) at the beginning of your cleaning script.

+  > Note: This ensures that if your cleaning code contains any processes that require random processes (e.g., generating random integers as anonymous Participant IDs), your script will return the same, reproducible results each time.
+If you're unsure if your script uses any random processes, set a seed anyways, since it's otherwise harmless.

 - [ ] Preview/test responses have been removed
 - [ ] Participants who were ineligible (because they did not consent or were not old enough to participate) have been removed